phytec/doc-bsp-yocto/README.rst

 This documentation includes a quick start guide for our BSPs together with a complete development documentation of our products.

-The documentation is bundle with your release.
+The documentation is bundled with your release.
 To read it, you have three
 options:

 1. github pages